Mission & History

 1. Grow the network beyond its current rate of 100 new members/week to further establish itself as the impact space leader.

 So far, Impact Entrepreneur's development has been self-financed.
 These new initiatives, however, will require additional sources of capital in addition to the revenue we see from program fees, sponsorships, and consulting.
-Wanting to experiment with our new integrated finance model on ourselves, we are seeking philanthropic gifts and grants to help us roll with our Phase II initiatives.
-There are a couple ways you can support our work.
+As a for-benefit company, we want to experiment with our new integrated finance model on ourselves, and are seeking a range of funding, from philanthropic gifts and grants to program/mission related investments, as well as equity investments to help us roll with our Phase II initiatives.

 Laurie Lane-Zucker, Founder & CEO, Impact Entrepreneur